 My son, Brian, was a loving child, full of smiles and light.
-Like so many children, as he entered his teenage years, Brian tried marijuana.
-And like far too many, this led to other drugs to which he became addicted.
-For almost 10 years, Brian battled the disease of addiction and its cycle of shame, isolation and failure.
+Like so many children, as he entered his teenage years, Brian tried drugs and alcohol.
+And like far too many, this led to addiction.
+For almost 10 years, Brian battled this disease and its cycle of shame, isolation, and failure.
 During that same time, my family and I fought to navigate the complex and confusing web of treatment programs and therapies.
 If you know someone who has struggled with addiction, you know all too well the pain and anguish of watching a loved one in the clutches of this disease.

 Loving and compassionate, through it all Brian wished others did not have to suffer from this devastating disease.
 During a visit home in the summer of 2011, as we sat on our back porch one evening, Brian spoke about the stigma and shame he felt.

 “Dad, 300 years ago, they burned women on stakes in Salem, Massachusetts because they thought they were witches.
 Later they learned they weren’t and stopped.
 Someday, people will realize that I am not a bad person.
 That I have a disease and I am trying my hardest.”

 This turned out to be my son’s last visit home.
 Four months later, in the middle of the night on October 20, 2011, I received the phone call that is every parent’s worst nightmare.
 Brian was dead.

 Brian's passing was and continues to be excruciatingly painful.
 Perhaps just as tragic, is the undeniable reality that it was not just addiction that claimed my son’s life.
 It was the shame he felt every morning when he opened his eyes that led him to wake up that morning, research suicide notes, light a candle and take his own life, alone.